marcinlos/iga-ads/README.md

 parts of the project are compiled.
 By default parallelization using Galois is disabled, example applications are compiled and tests are skipped.

-- USE_GALOIS - wether or not parallel executor using Galois framework is compiled.
+- USE_GALOIS - whether or not parallel executor using Galois framework is compiled.
 Disabling this options also stops example programs using it from being compiled (default: OFF)
-- COMPILE_TESTS - wether the unit tests are compiled.
+- COMPILE_TESTS - whether the unit tests are compiled.
 This should be disabled if libunittest is not available (default: OFF)
 - SKIP_PROBLEMS - if ON, the example problems are not compiled (default: OFF)

 Options are specified as -Doption=value, e.g.